exercism/v3/languages/python/exercises/concept/dicts/.docs/introduction.md

 A _dictionary_ is Python's primary mapping type that connects _hashable keys_ with values.
 The looking up of keys is more efficient than searching through an array, but does require more memory.
-For a detailed explaination of _hashmaps_ visit [this][hashmap-blog] blog post.

 ## Dict construction